Cubic nonlinear squeezing and its decoherence: Conclusion

 \section{Conclusion}

-Nonlinear squeezing is an operationally defined quantifier of non-Gaussian non-classicality.
-It is defined as the noise-reduction non-Gaussian states can achieve over Gaussian states when used for implementation of deterministic nonlinear phase gate, and it is therefore also a resource for quantum technologies.
-Nonlinear squeezing of quantum states is limited by their coherence and is diminished and often downright vanishes when they are exposed to decoherence.
-In our paper we have analyzed behavior of nonlinear squeezing under losses and phase noise - two types of decoherence that are often present in experiments, especially those in quantum optics.
-We have analyzed the squeezing for ideal cubic states as well as for the approximations that can be experimentally prepared.
+Nonlinear squeezing is an operationally defined quantifier of \cor{quantum non-Gaussianity} \uprava{for the measurement-induced nonlinear quantum processing \cite{Marek2011,Miyata2016,Marek2018}} .
+It is defined as the noise-reduction non-Gaussian states can achieve over Gaussian states when used for implementation of deterministic nonlinear phase gate, and it is therefore also a resource for quantum technologies \cite{Chitambar2019}. \cor{Nonlinear squeezing of operator $\hat{p} + z\hat{x}^2$,} \uprava{defined by the normalized quantifier (\ref{xi})} is a non-Gaussian effect. \uprava{It does not depend on the value of $z$ that can be tailored by Gaussian operations as long as $z\neq 0$.}.
+However, \uprava{the role of $z$ importantly rises when the state with nonlinear squeezing is subjected to decoherence, such as loss or phase noise, typical in quantum optics.}